 Pay-per-use, Single Visit Passes & Lounge Memberships

 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-- Mortgage Solutions Premier Lounge – Location: Main Terminal, AIrside, adjacent to Gate 6.
+- Premier Lounge – Location: Main Terminal, Airside, adjacent to Gate 6.
 Lounge Access: Pay at the Door • Lounge membership programs.

 Airport WiFi / Internet

 Free WiFi is available at Colorado Springs Airport.
 Connect to the “flyCOS” network.
 Hotspots are located in the newly remodeled concession and seating areas between the top of the escalators and before security screening, as well as in the concourse.

 More Services, Facilities & Things To Do On A Layover At The Airport

 ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: 1st Floor, across from elevators and 2nd Floor, on the concourse between gates 3 and 5

 Baggage Carts – Need a hand with your luggage?
 Baggage carts are available in the Baggage Claim area and in the Shuttle Bus Terminal Drop-Off area.
 Rate: There is a $6 fee to use the baggage carts, with a 25 cent refund upon cart return.

 Chapel – Location: Main terminal building in the east corridor next to the news and gift shop.
 Open: 24 hours